 Refractory fat, lard.

-Weak tea and coffee with milk, compote, freshly squeezed juice.
+Weak tea and coffee with added milk, compote, freshly squeezed juice.

 Cold drinks, soda, instant coffee, cocoa.